opal/opal/README.md

 Opal uses a subset of the `rubyspec` specs for ruby until it reaches a mature enough state to just use rubyspec directly.
 These tests are found in the `spec/` folder.
 They can be run either through the command line, or built ready to open in the browser.

+### Running in the browser

 To run in the browser, first build the specs (compile into js ready):

     $ rake opal_spec

 This will build the specs into `extras/` so open `extras/opal.spec.html` in any browser to see how the specs run.

+### Running on command line

+The opal binary has a `spec` flag which can be passed one or any number of specs.
+For example, to run the `and` and `&&` specs from this repo,
+run:

+    $ bin/opal spec spec/language/and_spec.rb

 Between gem releases every spec will pass.
 The master branch in this repo may contain broken specs, but these will be fixed before the next gem release and version bump.

 Examples
 --------